hasanfirnas/Devil-s-Call/README.md

 # 🐧 Installation on Kali Linux

-## Step 1: Initial Recon
+## Step 1: System Update
-Fire up your terminal and run the following commands to ensure your system is armed and ready:
+Launch your terminal and run these commands to prepare your system:

 ```bash
 apt update && apt upgrade -y
 apt-get install python -y